Automate TDS Reconciliation with Firmway: Benefits & Challenges

 They are defined in term of investment in Plant and Machinery/ Equipment as below

 Note: Only registered enterprises having valid MSME certificate shall be considered.
-Udyog Aadhar is also considered as MSME registration.
+In addition, Udyog Aadhar is also considered as MSME registration.

 What is MSME Form 1?